Subscribe to the Social Media Lab Podcast via iTunes | Stitcher | Spotify

-This question was asked on Quora and the only real answers given were related to improperly targeted boosted posts, which may have resulted in lower organic reach afterwards.
+This question was asked on Quora and the only answers given were related to improperly targeted boosted posts, which may have resulted in lower organic reach.

-The thought process here is when a Facebook ad is poorly targeted, or just crappy, users may hide that ad or the page in general.
-Which results in what Facebook calls “Negative Feedback.”
+When a Facebook ad is poorly targeted, or low quality, users may hide that ad or the page in general, resulting in what Facebook calls “Negative Feedback.”

 Once this happens, posts from that page will be shown less to that user and possibly other followers of that page.